12 Oct 10 Proven Actions You Can Take Today to Start Making Money from Your Passion Tomorrow (seriously, tomorrow)

 “Live your passion.
 Do what you love.
 Help people.
-The money will follow.”
+The rest takes care of itself.”

 Creating Money from Passion…

-Last night I watched a 20/20 episode on Generation Youtube.
+I recently watched a 20/20 episode called Generation Youtube.

 I was so inspired I could hardly sleep.

-The show got me thinking, there are so many freaking ways to make money from things that interest you.
+The show got me thinking, there are so many freakin’ ways to make money from things that interest you.